MicrosoftDocs/azure-stack-docs/azure-stack/includes/known-issue-aks-3.md

 ## Expired certificates for the front-proxy

-- Applicable: This issue applies to all releases.
+- *Applicable*: This issue applies to all releases.
-- Cause: When your certificate expires, your cluster will fail.
+- *Cause*: When your certificate expires, your cluster will fail.
-- Remediation: You'll need to renew your certificate.
-You can find the steps at [Rotate AKS engine certificates](\azure-stack\user\azure-stack-kubernetes-aks-engine-troubleshoot?#to-rotate-your-aks-engine-certificates)
+- *Remediation*: You'll need to renew your certificate.
+You can find the steps at [Rotate Kubernetes certificates on Azure Stack Hub](kubernetes-aks-engine-rotate-certs.md)
-- Occurrence: Common
+- *Occurrence*: Common

 This is by-design and will affect